jayshozie/ceng240/notes4newbies/W01-intro.md

 architecture, however, there are 2 separate memories, where one holds the instructions and the other holds the values that are needed on runtime.

-The von Neumann architecture have these components:
+The von Neumann architecture has these components:

 - A processing unit with both an arithmetic logic unit and processor registers
 - A control unit that includes an instruction register and a program counter